Justice Administration (JUAD)

 JUAD 240 Community Policing Credits: 3

-This course covers theoretical and practical problems and issues in the relationship between policing agencies and the total community, along with research relevant to these areas.
-Problem-oriented and community law enforcement will be emphasized as well as projection of future trends.
+This course covers theoretical and practical problems and issues in the relationship between policing agencies and the communities, along with research relevant to these areas.
+Problem-oriented and community problem solving techniques will be emphasized.

 Spring: All Years